-Ostara is the name that my early Anglo –Saxon ancestors gave to the festival of Spring, celebrated on the Equinox in March.
+Ostara is the name that pre-Christian Anglo –Saxon peoples gave to the festival of Spring, celebrated on the equinox in March.
 Ostara is the name for the goddess of the dawn and derives from the Germanic word for east, the direction of the rising sun.
 I consider the season of late winter to be reminiscent of our sleep cycle just prior to the dawn time.
-You know that time when your dreams become vivid, mixing with the sounds and sensations of our waking life?
-Now, as we come to the cross-quarter festival of the Equinox the year has truly dawned and we begin to awaken from our slumber.
+You know that time when your dreams become vivid, mixing with the sounds and sensations of your waking life?
+Now, as we come to the cross-quarter festival of the quinox the year has truly dawned and we begin to awaken from our slumber.
 We cross the threshold, with winter behind us, and move forward into the next creative cycle, which will take us all the way to Samhain or Halloween, the final harvest feast of the year.

-How did my ancestors celebrate Ostara?
-I do not know as none of those rites and rituals were passed down to me whole.
+How did our ancient ancestors celebrate Ostara?
+We don’t truly know as few of those rites and rituals were passed down whole.
 However, it is said that one practice was to drink water from fresh springs as the sun rises, while another was to clean and bless the gardens.
 I used to live in a coastal town and my personal equinox practice was to plant the first spring violas in a pot on my deck, their velvety purple and bright yellow flowers heralding the beauty of the season to come.
 Living in the mountains now this is not possible.
 I’d love to get into the garden and clear away the debris to prepare the earth for the first spring planting but that is still a few weeks away.

 Many people feel the spring tide rising as an urge to clean their living spaces, another practice I love, and of course, this can extend into a spring cleanse for our bodies, in which we reduce the heavier foods that nourished us so well through the winter season and take in more of the spring harvest.
 This might mean adding dandelion greens to your meals, drinking bitter herbal infusions, and switching to lighter protein sources.
 All of these changes will help to reduce liver stagnation and cleanse the blood.
 I tend to make more clear broth soups, full of ginger and spring greens, leaving behind the richer stews that were a staple through the colder months.
 From a yogic perspective, this can be an ideal time to do a “mental cleanse”, so that we can reduce distraction and bring more potency to our practices.
 This might look like reducing the use of technology (television, social media, etc) and making more space for stillness and observation.